MetOffice/cmip6-dreq-interface/djq/doc/Installation.md

 * a checkout of the [Subversion dreq](http://proj.badc.rl.ac.uk/svn/exarch/CMIP6dreq/) from the root (so tags are available);
+* possibly an installed version of `dqi`, for some back ends.

 ## Installation using Conda
 The way I install `djq` is using [Conda](http://conda.pydata.org/),